J0K3R-Joel/BotBall_Library/README.md

 - Check out [./doc/Common_Issues.md](./doc/Common_Issues.md) for the solutions of common issues that might occur

+- If you are using my library, then you need to calibrate the robot.
+Check out [./doc/Calibrations.md](./doc/Calibrations.md) for further information

 - `driveR` is very dependent on the right placement of the sensors, which you can find in [./Standard_Construction.md](./Standard_Construction.md).
 Make sure everything is positioned correctly

 ----